 Just who would criticize Wendy Davis about her honesty, responsibility and motherhood?
 Bristol Palin.
-The 23 year-old famous for getting pregnant in high school, regretting nothing and commencing a nationwide tour to tell her cohorts to stay celibate though teen abstinence is “not realistic at all.”
-Notwithstanding the gentle remonstrations of the Ombudsman To The Fairer Sex, Todd Kincannon, self-awareness is not yet Bristol’s great strength.
+The 23 year-old famous for getting knocked up in high school, regretting nothing and commencing a nationwide tour to tell everybody to stay celibate even though teen abstinence is “not realistic at all.”
+Notwithstanding the remonstrations of the Ombudsman To The Fairer Sex, Todd Kincannon, self-awareness is not yet Bristol’s great strength.

-Nonetheless she’s a high school graduate now, as well as a two-time failed Dancing With the Stars contestant, so she speaks from a boundless well of life experience that simply can’t be contained when faced with all the things she will never do.
+Nonetheless she’s a high school graduate now, as well as a two-time failed Dancing With the Stars contestant, so she speaks from a well of life experience when faced with all the things she will never do.
 Like getting into Harvard Law School.
 Or graduating junior college.
-Or getting hired at Taco Ball where brains and character, rather than your family name and likelihood to obsess Andrew Sullivan, are what really matter.
+Or getting hired at Taco Bell, where brains and character, rather than your family name or likelihood to obsess Andrew Sullivan, are what really matter.

 A woman whose ambition and ego were so big she couldn’t have both a career and kids at the same time.

 Gosh, children are sooo inconvenient, huh?
 I’m glad my mother didn’t put motherhood on the shelf when she was elected to City Council, then became our mayor, then Governor…